ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 and executables, can be written to `/work` also.
 This ability to bind to locations on the host is necessary as the container is immutable, i.e., you cannot write files to the container itself.

-Any executable resulting from a containerised CPE build should also be run from within the container.
-Thus one can test the performance of the containerised libraries, e.g., `libmpi_cray`, `libpmi2`, `libfabric`.
+Any executable resulting from a containerised CPE build should also be run from within the container, allowing one to test the performance of the containerised libraries, e.g., `libmpi_cray`, `libpmi2`, `libfabric`.

 We'll now show how to build and run a simple Hello World MPI example using a containerised CPE.